-1939-Pepper Martin has three hits and Johnny Mize smacks two home runs in a doubleheader sweep of the Reds to improve their pennant chances.
+Pepper Martin (1939) has three hits and Johnny Mize smacks two home runs in a doubleheader sweep of the Reds to improve their pennant chances.

-1955– The St. Louis Cardinals purchased Al Gettel from Oakland
+The Cardinals purchased Al Gettel from Oakland in 1955

-1959– The Kansas City Athletics selected Ray Jablonski off waivers from the St. Louis Cardinals.
+1959– The Kansas City Athletics selected Ray Jablonski off waivers from the Cardinals.

 1998– At Shea Stadium, Cardinal first baseman Mark McGwire becomes the first player in major league history to hit 50 home runs in three consecutive seasons.